-Everett N. Case Arena is the 23rd largest high school gymnasium in the world.
-Known throughout the state of Indiana for its architectural design and dome roof, there is not a bad view from any of the 5,000 plus seats in the home of the Frankfort High School Hot Dogs, a rather curious, but definitely fun team nickname.
+Everett N. Case Arena is the 23rd-largest high school gymnasium in the world.
+Known throughout the state of Indiana for its architectural design and dome roof, there is not a bad view from any of the 5,000-plus seats in the home of the Frankfort High School Hot Dogs, a rather curious, but fun team nickname.

-Case would leave Frankfort in 1942 and coach North Carolina State for the next 18 seasons.
-Case would bring his fevered passion of basketball from Indiana and inject into North Carolina by leading the Wolfpack to 10 conference championships and one Final Four appearance in 1950.
+Case would leave Frankfort in 1942 and coached North Carolina State for the next 18 seasons.
+He would bring his fevered passion for basketball from Indiana and inject it into North Carolina by leading the Wolfpack to 10 conference championships and one Final Four appearance in 1950.
 Case also become a legend in North Carolina and is regarded as the Father of the ACC.

 It is a spectacle walking into one of the larger gymnasiums in the state of Indiana, and Case Arena does not disappoint.
 The facility could easily serve as a college facility or home to minor league basketball.
 The highlights include the main lobby, wooden seats, and the banners that hang in the rafters above the court.

 It should be noted that Hollywood once ventured to the arena to shoot Blue Chips starring Nick Nolte and Shaquille O’Neal during the summer of 1993.
 Sadly, there is not one iota of evidence on display that would remind or teach someone that a motion picture had been filmed here more than 20 years ago.
-Unlike Bosse Field down the road in Evansville that still displays 1940’s era ads from the film A League of their Own, there are no longer banners, photos, or any visuals from Blue Chips on display inside Case Arena.
+Unlike down the road in Evansville which still displays 1940’s era ads from the film A League of Their Own, there are no longer banners, photos, or any visuals from Blue Chips on display inside Case Arena.